 “But they have taken besides Him gods which create nothing, while they are created, and possess not for themselves any harm or benefit and possess not [power to cause] death or life or resurrection” (Quran 25:3)

-The belief in worshipping the One God is considered the central message of all of God’s Prophets and Messengers, who were sent to mankind to deliver His Message.
+The belief in worshipping the One God is considered the central Message of all of God’s Prophets and Messengers, who were sent to humanity to deliver His Message.
 This was the Message of Prophet Adam, Prophet Noah, Prophet Abraham, Prophet Moses, Prophet Jesus, and Prophet Muhamad; peace be upon them all.

 Through verbally stating these words, believing in them, acting and living upon them, one enters the fold of Islam.
-Simply stating these words verbally without action does not complete a Muslim.
+Merely saying these words verbally without action does not complete a Muslim.

 The second part of the testimony requires the believer to testify that Prophet Muhammad is the Messenger of God.
-In accepting Prophet Muhammad as the ‘seal of the Prophets,’ one affirms the belief that his Prophecy confirms and fulfills all of the previously revealed messages beginning with Prophet Adam.
+In accepting Prophet Muhammad as the ‘seal of the Prophets,’ one affirms the belief that his Prophecy confirms and fulfills all the previously revealed Messages beginning with Prophet Adam.
+Peace be upon him.
 Whereas Muslims believe in all the previous Messengers and Prophets of God, Islam states Prophet Muhamad is both a Messenger and Prophet of God; one who carries a higher role than all previous Messengers and Prophets before him.
-Prophet Muhammad was a mere mortal with no share in Divinity, who was chosen by God as the last and final Prophet to the last nation, our nation.
+Prophet Muhammad was a mere mortal with no share in Divinity, who was chosen by God the Almighty, as the last and final Prophet to the last nation, our nation.

 A Muslim is required to fully carry out in practice the instruction given by Prophet Muhammad, as commanded by God the Almighty.
-Prophet Muhammad also serves as the best role model for mankind that ever stepped foot on Earth, by way of his exemplary life.
-Muslims are encouraged to make a substantial effort to follow and emulate Prophet Muhammad’s examples, manners, generosity, good habits, politeness, respect, gentleness, noble feelings, and way of life to the best of their ability, reflecting an emphasis on Islam and the Holy Quran.
+Prophet Muhammad also serves as the best role model for mankind that ever-stepped foot on Earth, by his exemplary life.
+Muslims are encouraged to attempt to follow and emulate Prophet Muhammad’s examples, manners, generosity, good habits, politeness, respect, gentleness, noble feelings, and way of life to the best of their ability, reflecting an emphasis on Islam and the Holy Quran.

-These two phrases are the most frequently repeated words in the world, as hundreds of millions of practicing Muslims repeat these words dozens of time throughout their day and by way of their prayers.
-It is recommended for a believer to say it when they first rise in the morning and before one goes to bed.
+These two phrases are the most frequently repeated words in the world, as hundreds of millions of practicing Muslims repeat these words dozens of times throughout their day and through their prayers.
+It is recommended for a believer to say it when they first rise in the morning and before going to bed.
 These words reflect and encompass every dimension of a Muslim’s life.

-The Shahada (testimony of faith) is by far the most important aspect of Islam, as it affirms the belief in the Oneness and Uniqueness of Allah, upon which the whole religion of Islam is built upon and all other beliefs hinge.
+The Shahada (testimony of faith) is by far the essential aspect of Islam, as it affirms the belief in the Oneness and Uniqueness of Allah, upon which the whole Religion of Islam is built upon, and all other beliefs hinge.
 It is the central belief that a Muslim adheres to his entire life.
-Verbally stating these words and living by them is unquestionably the greatest and most important duty of a Muslim.
+Verbally stating these words and living by them is unquestionably the most significant and most important duty of a Muslim.
 Unless one acknowledges this testimony, he or she cannot be a Muslim.